jenkinsci/qualityclouds-plugin/README.md

 * Create a freestyle project.

-* Select the checkbox "Use secret text(s) or files(s) on the Build Environment configuration section"

-* On the Bindings section, add a Secret File element.
-The secret file should contain the Quality Clouds API token (you will receive this token during your onboarding as a Quality Clouds customer)
+* Create a credential of type Secret File and store the the Quality Clouds API token on this file (you will receive this token during your onboarding as a Quality Clouds customer)

 * Add build step QCScan.